-Out at the J: LGBTQ Programs
+Out at the J: LGBTQIA+ Programs

-The Marlene Meyerson JCC Manhattan empowers and connects the LGBTQ Jewish community through social and cultural events, lectures, museum and theater trips, and support services.
+The Marlene Meyerson JCC Manhattan empowers and connects the LGBTQIA+ Jewish community through social and cultural events, lectures, museum and theater trips, and support services.
 We are committed to building a welcoming, inclusive environment that allows you to meet new people and build community.
 In addition to JCC programs, our relationships with multiple partner groups enable us to serve a diverse community of all ages, genders, and sexual orientations.

-In addition to individual programming, we pride ourselves on partnering with many LGBTQ organizations across New York City.
+In addition to individual programming, we pride ourselves on partnering with many LGBTQIA+ organizations across New York City.
 Whether we're collaborating on events or hosting other groups in our space, we cherish our historical relationships across the community.